-Everyone wants to feel like royalty once in a while, but for a long time that’s meant sending your bedroom back to medieval times with antiquated furniture and a purposely old-fashioned style.
+Everyone wants to feel like royalty once in a while.
+But for a long time that’s meant sending your bedroom back to medieval times.
+Aka, antiquated furniture and a purposely old-fashioned style.
 The good news?
-A few smart choices can bring your bedroom into the 21st century while still conveying a regal air, by relying less on an overall baroque or rococo style and more on a unified space with just a few ornate pieces.
+A few smart choices can bring your bedroom into the 21st century while still conveying a regal air.
+How?
+By relying less on an overall baroque or rococo style and more on just a few ornate pieces.

-Why it Works: In a modern home, you don’t actually want to recreate the bedrooms of royalty; the style simply won’t fit with the rest of your decor and can feel gaudy and out-of-place.
-Rather than bold gem tones and dark wood, a palette composed of cream, pink, and pastel grey is soft, effeminate, and with a touch of subtle golds and silvers can convey the same richness in quality without feeling stodgy.
+In a modern home, you don’t actually want to recreate the bedrooms of royalty; the style simply won’t fit with the rest of your decor and can feel gaudy and out-of-place.
+Rather than bold gem tones and dark wood, a palette composed of cream, pink, and pastel grey is soft and effeminate.
+A subtle touch of gold or silver can convey the same richness in quality without feeling stodgy.
 Finding extra detail in normally simple pieces like the ornate mirror, tufted headboard, and patterning in the bedding and flooring call back to the expensive minute labor of the past without actually costing your entire budget due to modern manufacturing.

-Upgrading your standard bedroom lights to a chandelier adds flair to the room you simply can’t get with other types of lighting with its elegance and regal associations.
+Upgrading your standard bedroom lights to a chandelier adds flair to the room you can’t get with other lighting.
 Pendant lights can also help declutter matching end tables and lend to the symmetry of the space, leaving you plenty of surface space to actually use at your bedside.
-A high ceiling helps, but if you don’t have one available try painting yours an airy color and having the window frames match, all light colors to bounce around natural light to make the room feel bigger and taller.
+A high ceiling helps, but if you don’t have one available try painting yours an airy color and having the window frames match.
+Light colors bounce around natural light to make the room feel bigger and taller.

 The trick to building a regal bedroom that won’t feel out of place in a modern home isn’t to perfectly recreate the bedrooms of kings and queens, but to borrow and hint at luxury and finery while keeping your palette light and airy and your fabrics oh-so-inviting.